-- 14.4 The employee and their companion should make every effort to attend the hearing.
+- 17.4 The employee and their companion should make every effort to attend the meeting.
 Where the employee is unable to attend and provides a good reason for this, the hearing will be rescheduled to a later date.
 Unless there are special circumstances mitigating against it, if the employee is unable to attend the rearranged hearing, it will take place in the employee's absence.
 The employee's fellow worker or trade union official may attend in such circumstances and will be allowed the opportunity to present the employee's case.
-The employee will also be allowed to make written submissions in such a situation. - 14.5 Where the chosen companion is unavailable on the day scheduled for the hearing, it will be rescheduled, provided that the employee proposes an alternative time within five working days of the scheduled date.
-If an alternative date is proposed by the employee, it will not be unreasonably refused. - 14.6 The Attendance Review Meeting will always be held somewhere private and enough time should be scheduled to discuss the issues at hand.
-The manager will be advised by an HR professional. - 14.7 As appropriate during the Attendance Review Meeting the line manager will: - explore reasons for absence or insufficient improvement in attendance - identify any work related or personal issues that the employee may have which are impacting on their attendance - explain the impact of absence on service delivery and emphasise the importance of good attendance - review issues discussed at previous Attendance Review Meetings, if appropriate - review the medical advice - establish if the reason for absence falls within the provisions of the Equality Act 2010 and consider recommendations for reasonable adjustments or support if relevant - review support/reasonable adjustments already provided - identify the improvement in attendance needed - Warn of possible consequences if improvement is not achieved (may not be appropriate if absences are pregnancy or disability related - see section 9 and 10) - 14.8 The following are possible outcomes of an Attendance Review Meeting: - set, extend or finalise a period of monitoring - identify the improvement needed - seek further medical advice in the light of the discussion - establish if the reasons for absence fall within the provisions of the Equality Act 2010 and make recommendations for adjustments or support if any referral to Occupational Health to investigate current medical condition further
+The employee will also be allowed to make written submissions in such a situation. - 17.5 Where the chosen companion is unavailable on the day scheduled for the hearing, it will be rescheduled, provided that the employee proposes an alternative time within five working days of the scheduled date.
+If an alternative date is proposed by the employee, it will not be unreasonably refused. - 17.6 The Attendance Review Meeting will always be held somewhere private and enough time should be scheduled to discuss the issues at hand.
+The manager will be advised by an HR professional. - 17.7 As appropriate during the Attendance Review Meeting the line manager will: - explore reasons for absence or insufficient improvement in attendance - identify any work related or personal issues that the employee may have which are impacting on their attendance - explain the impact of absence on service delivery and emphasise the importance of good attendance - review issues discussed at previous Attendance Review Meetings, if appropriate - review the medical advice - establish if the reason for absence falls within the provisions of the Equality Act 2010 and consider recommendations for reasonable adjustments or support if relevant - review support/reasonable adjustments already provided - identify the improvement in attendance needed - Warn of possible consequences if there is no improvement in attendance (this would not be appropriate if absences are related to pregnancy or disability or to a terminal illness - see sections 9, 10 and 12) - 17.8 The following are possible outcomes of an Attendance Review Meeting: - set, extend or finalise a period of monitoring - identify the improvement needed - seek further medical advice in the light of the discussion - establish if the reasons for absence fall within the provisions of the Equality Act 2010 and make recommendations for adjustments or support if any

-- if attendance has not improved since monitoring or a previous Attendance Review Meeting, issue a first written warning or final written warning (see paragraph 15 below) - take no further action - 14.9 The manager will write to the employee within three working days of the meeting, confirming the points discussed and actions identified.
+- referral to Occupational Health to investigate current medical condition further - if attendance has not improved since monitoring or a previous Attendance Review Meeting, issue a first written warning or final written warning (see section 17) - take no further action - 17.9 The manager will write to the employee within three working days of the meeting, confirming the points discussed and actions identified.
 The line manager must ensure that any actions identified are implemented as soon as possible and relevant persons/departments are notified of any resulting actions/modifications and adjustments i.e. to triggers, core working hours etc.